Bolton critique of Trump could define tell-all book battles

 Ellis began his review of the Bolton book on May 2 at the behest of national security adviser Robert O’Brien.
 The lawsuit said Ellis has had “original classification authority” since 2017, allowing him to make decisions to classify material.

 A classification expert, who spoke on condition of anonymity for fear of retribution from the administration, disputed that.
 The expert said it is highly irregular for a political appointee like Ellis to be involved in the prepublication process.
-The expert said Ellis has never done a prepublication review of a book and only received his initial “original classification authority” training, which is required every year, during the first week of June, a month after he was asked to review Bolton’s book.
+The expert said Ellis has never done a prepublication review of a book and only received his initial “original classification authority” training, which is required every year, in early June, a month after he was asked to review Bolton’s book.

-Turley and other legal experts wonder why the government waited until the last minute to go to court to stop the book’s release.

-“It’s a rather curious way to protect classified information if you allow thousands of these books to be held in barely secured warehouses around the country,” he said.
+In an amended filing on Friday, the government acknowledged that Ellis did not receive his “original classification authority” training until June 10, after he had already reviewed Bolton’s book.
+The government said Ellis reviewed the book again after his training, but did not alter any of his decisions that the book still contained classified material.

 Classification battles have popped up regularly over the years.